stachowskitim/pdb-ss-redo/README.md

 Needs["SScalc`"]
 ```

-Once in the working directory, `SScalc` is executed after defining the file name:
+Once in the working directory, `SScalc` is executed after defining the name of the DSSP file in fasta format:

 ```
 SScalc["6F7G.txt"]